appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/install-certificates-provisions.md

 ### Input Variables

-The parameters required for this step to work are listed in the table below.
-These parameters are defaults.
+This step contains some input variable(s).
+It needs these variable(s) to work.
+The table below gives explanation for this variable(s).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2786-cert_input.png' />